Top 10 Archery Errors and How to Avoid Them

 Inaccurate archery draw weight.

-Draw weight is the amount of weight you must pull against to get a bowstring all the way to full draw.
-Ensuring it fits your skill level and body is crucial to hitting the archery target every time.
-One of the best tips in archery for beginners is to choose a draw weight appropriate to your strength.
+It would be best to pull against draw weight to get a bowstring to full draw.
+Ensuring it fits your skill level and body is crucial to consistently hitting the archery target.
+One of the best tips for beginners in archery is choosing a draw weight appropriate to your strength.

-Just because you’re used to lifting weights or staying in shape, doesn’t mean you should purchase an archery bow with a high draw weight.
-It can be easy to misjudge how much you can, or can’t, handle.
-If you find yourself pulling upward or struggling to pull, then you’ve gone heavy.
+Just because you’re used to lifting weights or staying in shape doesn’t mean you should purchase an archery bow with a high draw weight.
+Misjudging how much you can or can’t handle can be easy.
+You’ve gone heavy if you find yourself pulling upward or struggling.

-On the other hand, if it takes only minimal effort to pull, yours may be too light.
-Most female archers will do well with 30-50 pounds.
-Men can find their perfect draw weight around 50-70 pounds.
+On the other hand, if pulling yours requires only minimal effort, it may be too light.
+Most female archers will do well with 30-50 pounds, while men can find their perfect draw weight around 50-70.

-The best way to determine your appropriate draw weight is to find a local archery shop to experiment with a wide range.
-You’ll know your weight is right when you can pull the string back without straining or lifting the archery bow.
-However, weight isn’t the only part of the draw archers must keep in mind.
+Finding a local archery shop to experiment with a wide range is the best way to determine your appropriate draw weight.
+You’ll know your weight is correct when pulling the string back without straining or lifting the archery bow.
+However, weight isn’t the only part archers must remember.

 -